-Joe Lycett is an award-winning comedian and writer.
+Joe Lycett is an award-winning comedian, writer and television host.

-One of the best-loved performers in the UK, Joe is a stand-up star with bundles of stage presence and effortless charm.
+One of the best-loved performers in the UK, Joe is a stand-up star.
 An Edinburgh Comedy Award Best Newcomer nominee and a Chortle Award winner, Joe’s profile has risen rapidly since making his stage debut at the Manchester Comedy Store in 2008.

-Joe make his debut on The Royal Variety Performance, in 2016, in front of HRH Prince Of Wales and HRH The Duchess Of Cornwall at London’s Hammersmith Apollo.
-Since then, Joe has become familiar face on television performing stand-up on programmes such as BBC1’s Live At The Apollo and ITV’s Sunday Night At The Palladium, as well as regularly starring on panel shows such as Channel 4’s 8 Out Of 10 Cats Does Countdown, BBC2’s QI and ITV2’s Celebrity Juice.
-In 2017 Joe was the host of BBC1’s Comic Relief show, performed stand-up on Michael McIntyre’s Big Show for BBC1 and was a contestant on the fourth series of Dave’s Taskmaster.
+Joe made his television debut on The Royal Variety Performance, in 2016, at London’s Hammersmith Apollo.
+Joe has since become a TV regular, performing stand-up on ITV’s Sunday Night At The Palladium and BBC1’s Live At The Apollo and Michael McIntyre’s Big Show, plus starring on panel shows such as Channel 4’s 8 Out Of 10 Cats Does Countdown, BBC2’s QI and ITV2’s Celebrity Juice.
+Joe has also hosted BBC1’s Comic Relief show and appeared a contestant on series 4 of Dave’s Taskmaster.

-In 2015, Joe became the new host of BBC Radio 4’s long-running panel show, It’s Not What You Know, and in 2018 Joe had his own BBC Radio 4 show, Joe Lycett’s Obsessions, commissioned.
-He has made regular appearances on BBC Radio 4 institution Just A Minute, The Richard Bacon Show on Radio 5 Live, The Scott Mills Show on BBC Radio 1 and has co-hosted The Greg James Show on BBC Radio 1.
+Joe has hosted BBC Radio 4’s long-running panel show, It’s Not What You Know, since 2015, and in 2018 had his own BBC Radio 4 show, Joe Lycett’s Obsessions, commissioned.
+He is a regular guest on BBC Radio 4 institution Just A Minute, The Richard Bacon Show on Radio 5 Live, The Scott Mills Show on BBC Radio 1 and has co-hosted The Greg James Show on BBC Radio 1.

 Joe performed his hotly-anticipated debut hour Some Lycett Hot at the 2012 Edinburgh Fringe Festival.
 The show was a huge hit with critics and audiences alike, selling out its entire run and securing Joe a Foster’s Comedy Award Best Newcomer nomination.

 Joe hit the road with his biggest tour to date in 2018, with his latest show I’m About To Lose Control and I Think Joe Lycett.
-The tour of the UK and Ireland was a huge success, with over 90 dates performed, and Joe will tour the show in Australia in 2019.
+The tour of the UK and Ireland was a huge success, with over 90 dates performed, and Joe took the show to packed-out rooms in Australia in 2019.
+The show has also been released on DVD.

 Joe made his first foray into the literary arena with Parsnips: Buttered, a self-help book designed to teach you how to “baffle, bamboozle and boycott your way through modern life”, released in October 2016.